 Most studies examining SCH during cataract surgery don’t distinguish between phacoemulsification and ECCE.
-Estimates of incidence range from 0.04 to 0.26.1,2,3,4 A Swedish study reported a 0.03 percent incidence of SCH among a cohort of more than 23,000 eyes undergoing phacoemulsification surgery, which is about three per 10,000 cases.5 These numbers may be falsely reassuring—although the risk of SCH may be very low for any case, most cataract surgeons will have to contend with a case at some point.
+Estimates of incidence range from 0.04 to 0.26 percent.1,2,3,4 A Swedish study reported a 0.03 percent incidence of SCH among a cohort of more than 23,000 eyes undergoing phacoemulsification surgery, which is about three per 10,000 cases.5 These numbers may be falsely reassuring—although the risk of SCH may be very low for any case, most cataract surgeons will have to contend with a case at some point.

 Risk factors for intraoperative SCH are categorized as systemic, ocular or intraoperative.
 (See Table 1, page 16.)
 Although most of these risk factors aren’t modifiable, you can control two notable exceptions: those associated with systolic blood pressure and heart rate.
 Both are important perioperative considerations for optimization, especially in an already high-risk patient.